- It is used to decrease how bad chickenpox infection is.

-- If your child has an allergy to this drug or any part of this drug.
+- If you have an allergy to varicella zoster immune globulin or any other part of this drug.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
+Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has an IgA deficiency.
+- If you have IgA deficiency.

 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

-- Talk with the doctor before your child gets any vaccines.
-Use with this drug may either raise the chance of very bad infection or make the vaccine not work as well.
+- Talk with your doctor before getting any vaccines while you take this drug and after you stop taking it.
+Vaccine use with this drug may either raise the chance of an infection or make the vaccine not work as well.
+Talk with your doctor.

-- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks of using this drug.
+- Tell your doctor if you are pregnant or plan on getting pregnant.
+You will need to talk about the benefits and risks of using this drug while you are pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Pain where the shot was given.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.